hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 Several other parameters are available such as Tags, Archived, Stats, Devicetype, Serialnumber, etc. You can use the help to get the complete list, and try them out at your convenience.

-## Adding devices to the HPE GreenLake Platform
+## Adding devices to the HPE GreenLake platform

 To manage devices using HPE GreenLake, one of the initial steps is to onboard the device onto the platform.
 When using the GUI, this step is typically done manually.
 One of the major advantages of using a library that supports automation is the ability to streamline and fully automate processes such as device onboarding.
 With automation, you can significantly increase efficiency, reduce errors, and save time and resources that would otherwise be spent on manual tasks.